 The National Science Foundation’s Arctic Program

-Within NSF’s Directorate for Geosciences, the Division of Polar Programs (PLR) initiates and manages funding for basic research and its operational support in the Arctic (and the Antarctic).
-Research funds are provided as NSF grants to institutions whose scientists conduct research, some with field work, in Earth and system science and polar frontier studies.
+Within NSF’s Directorate for Geosciences, the Office of Polar Programs (OPP) initiates and manages funding for basic research and its operational support in the Arctic (and the Antarctic).
+Research funds are provided as NSF grants to institutions whose scientists conduct research, some with fieldwork, in Earth and system science and polar frontier studies.
 Other grants support research enabled by the “natural laboratory” attributes of the polar setting.
-PLR supports individual investigators or research teams, some with international components.
+OPP supports individual investigators or research teams, some with international components.
 Projects can involve investigators from many disciplines and institutions over several years, and they are administered by program experts in science disciplines, including Arctic Social Sciences, Arctic Natural Sciences, Arctic Observing Network, and Arctic System Science.

-In addition to funding research grants, PLR supports field work activities (e.g., transportation, lodging, per diem, etc.) for projects receiving NSF research grants.
-The Arctic Research Support and Logistics Program funds cooperative agreements or contracts with organizations that support polar field work.
+In addition to funding research grants, OPP supports fieldwork activities (e.g., transportation, lodging, per diem, etc.) for projects receiving NSF research grants.
+The Arctic Research Support and Logistics Program funds cooperative agreements or contracts with organizations that support polar fieldwork.
 CPS is the primary support contractor for the Arctic Program, operating under NSF’s Arctic Research Support and Logistics Services contract NSFDACS11C1675.
 Annually we support well over 150 individual projects, involving close to 1,000 researchers visiting more than 200 field sites around the Arctic.